DaveRevay2/STEMN-Map-Search/README.md

 - Map-Directive.js
 - Map-Directive.css

 These govern the styling of the map.
-For implenentation details, feel free to create a github issue.
+For implenentation details, feel free to create a github issue...